xyaoab/UROP_Wifi_Localization-/README.md

 # UROP_Wifi_Localization-
-This is mainly for 2016/17 urop research program of the robot tour guide.
+This is mainly for UROP of the robot tour guide.

+2017:
-Using the nearest search method to find the predicted position and test finishing.
+- Using the nearest search method to find the predicted position and test finishing.
+- Tried GP from high dimensional to low dimensional mapping

+2018:
+- GP from low dimension to high dimension on grid
+- Bayes filter to localize on map grid